The Ultimate Guide to Hiring Virtual Assistants in 2025

 • You're looking for specialized skills beyond the traditional virtual assistant role

-A risk is that they may not have the skills they advertise.
+Of course, there are some risks associated with this approach.
+You don't bring them onto your team so you have a lot less control.
+They may not have the skills you advertise or be strong communicators.
 Many are in offshore time zones and work while you're sleeping, which makes quality control a challenge—prepare to iterate.
 Also, you're the boss.

 The Cost of a Contract Virtual Assistant Agency